U.S. Champs: The Center of Attention

 WGM Tatev Abrahamyan’s up-and-down tournament continued with a loss to WGM Thalila Cervantes Landerio.
 The Chess Life journalist has shown her tremendous fighting spirit in this event, playing just one draw in seven games.

-Round eight sees Yip take Black against WGM Atousa Pourkashiyan, who drew in round even against IM Anna Zatonskih.
+Round eight sees Yip take Black against WGM Atousa Pourkashiyan, who drew in round seven against IM Anna Zatonskih.
 Tokhirjonova has White against two-time champion Yu, while Alice Lee takes White against Krush and Megan Lee moves first against Zatonskih.

 OPEN CHAMPIONSHIP